Table of Contents

 Key Takeaways:

-- Homomorphic encryption is a type of encryption that allows computations to be performed on encrypted data without decrypting it first.
-This ensures the data remains secure and private while being processed.
+- Homomorphic encryption allows computations to be performed on encrypted data without decrypting it first.
+This ensures that sensitive information remains secure throughout the data processing phase,

 Encryption technology has significantly transformed data transmission, protection, and privacy by converting plaintext data into ciphertext, making it unreadable to unauthorized individuals without the decryption key.
 This transformation greatly enhances data security, confidentiality, and integrity.
 However, the requirement for decryption before data processing introduces risks to privacy and confidentiality, which challenges the core benefits of encryption.
 Homomorphic encryption offers a solution by allowing computations on encrypted data without the need for decryption.